amferraboli/elixir_snippets/README.md

 # Elixir Snippets

 This repo stores small Elixir programs.
-The objetive is to feed this repo with practical snippets to support the learning of Elixir language :D
+The creation of simple and practical snippets support the learning of Elixir language.

 ## Contents
 1. [Hello World](src/hello_world.exs)